GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 ### Description

-Your task is to deploy Agones on a Kubernetes cluster in Google Cloud.
-Follow the steps below:
+Your task is to deploy an Agones game server in Google Cloud, that will include the following:

-- Set up a Google Kubernetes Engine (GKE) cluster.
-You can use the Google Cloud Console or command-line tools to create the cluster.
+- Install Agones on a freshly provisioned Google Kubernetes Engine (GKE) cluster.

-- Install Agones on the Kubernetes cluster.
-Use the provided Agones documentation to install the required components and configure Agones.

-- Create a simple game server deployment.
-Define a basic game server deployment using the Agones configuration.
-This will include specifying the game server image, ports, and other necessary parameters.
+- Create a game server deployment by configuring Agones parameters, eg: image, ports, etc.

-- Test the deployment.
-Validate that the game server deployment is successful by checking the status of the pods and services created by Agones.
-Ensure that the game server is running and accessible.
+- Test the deployment by ensuring that the game server is running and accessible.

 > **Note** Although you can create this cluster using the Google Cloud Console UI, we encourage you to explore and figure out how to create clusters using the `gcloud` CLI tool.

 ### Success Criteria

+- A GKE cluster has been provisioned.
-- Agones is successfully installed on the Kubernetes cluster.
+- Agones is successfully installed on the GKE cluster.
 - A game server deployment is created and running without errors.
 - The game server is accessible and functioning as expected.
+- Show your coach that the GKE console shows the Agones pods and services are healthy and running.

 ### Tips